-Day 6: Fly from Santiago de Chile to Punta Arenas
+Day 6: Fly to Punta Arenas, Optional Activities

-After breakfast, a driver will meet you at your hotel and transfer you to the airport, at which time you'll catch your flight to Punta Arenas.
+After breakfast, a driver will meet you at your hotel and transfer you to the airport, where you'll catch your flight to Punta Arenas.
 Upon arrival at this small Patagonian city, you'll transfer by private car to the hotel.

 Suggested activities include:

-Stroll the Plaza Muñoz Guerrero.
-Not only is this leafy central plaza a gem (the pathways are lined with French streetlamps and a statue of Magellan sits in the center), the surrounding architecture is impressive as well.
+- Stroll the Plaza Muñoz Guerrero.
+Not only is this leafy central plaza a gem (the pathways are lined with French street lamps, and a statue of Magellan sits in the center), but the surrounding architecture is impressive as well.
 All around the plaza are a number of majestic neoclassical mansions once owned by the monied sheep-ranching families of the 19th century.

-Tour the Palacio Sara Braun, which is one such neoclassical mansion fronting the plaza.
-If you want to get an idea of just how much wealth the sheep trade generated in the 19th century, take a tour of this former home of the family Braun.
+- Tour the Palacio Sara Braun, one such neoclassical mansion fronting the plaza.
+If you want to get an idea of just how much wealth the sheep trade generated in the 19th century, take a tour of this former home of the Braun family.
 Inside is a testament to luxury in the form of opulent dining halls and billiard rooms.

 Reserva Nacional Magallanes.
 If you're interested in an active excursion just outside the city, head west of Punta Arenas to this 33,000-acre forested reserve (known locally as Parque Japonés).
 There's a self-guided nature trail lined with lenga and coigue trees, and it makes for a great, brisk hike.